INCEPTUMDawn of Civilizations

 Taking it first comes at a cost.
 Both of you lose momentum, and someone else pulls ahead.

-There is no combat, but players constantly read each other and compete for key opportunities.
+There is no combat in INCEPTUM, but players constantly read each other and compete for key opportunities.
 Choosing to take something before another player can slow both of you down, while someone else who stays on course pulls ahead.

 What's in the Box